kean/Regex/README.md

 regex.isMatch("<h1>Title</h1>")
 ```

-Retrieve one or all occurences text that matches the regular expression by calling `matched(in:)` method.
+Retrieve one or all occurrences text that matches the regular expression by calling `matched(in:)` method.
 Each match contains a range in the input string.

 ```swift
 for match in regex.matches("<h1>Title</h1>\n<p>Text</p>") {